AdobeDocs/experience-manager-cloud-service.en/help/edge/content-modeling.md

 >[!NOTE]
 >
 >Block implementations can deconstruct the content and replace the block with a client-side-rendered DOM.
-While this is possible and intuitive for a developer, it is not the best practice for Edge Deliver Services.
+While this is possible and intuitive for a developer, it is not the best practice for Edge Delivery Services.

 #### Type Inference {#type-inference}